Ganesh896/Budgeteer_/README.md

     -   Authentication: Required

 Note: All endpoints are prefixed with `/api/group`.
 Authentication is required for all endpoints and is handled by the `authenticate` middleware.

+### Budget

+-   POST `/api/budget/add`

+    -   Description: Add budget
+    -   Authentication: Required

+-   GET `/api/budget`

+    -   Description: Get budget
+    -   Authentication: Required

+    Note: All endpoints are prefixed with `/api/budget`.
+Authentication is required for all endpoints and is handled by the `authenticate` middleware.

+### Saving Goals

+-   POST `/api/saving-goal/add`

+    -   Description: Add saving Goal
+    -   Authentication: Required

+-   GET `/api/saving-goal`

+    -   Description: Get saving Goal
+    -   Authentication: Required

+    Note: All endpoints are prefixed with `/api/saving-goal`.
+Authentication is required for all endpoints and is handled by the `authenticate` middleware.